Lujiluz/very-personal-diary/README.md

 # Diary-of-Luji

 This is a project that I built as an assignment of LearningX's Self Learning platform.
 This project is basically a very personal diary of me.
 It contains all of my true feelings, my secrets, and my most radical/extreme thoughts.
-Feel free to leave a comment (this feature soon to be added).
+Feel free to leave a comment on my posts(this feature soon to be added).

 ## Demo